-Recognizing similar economic and demographic challenges facing the northern parts of New York, Vermont, New Hampshire, and Maine, Congress delineated the NBRC's service area by statute and only projects within the service area are allowed funding.
-The thirty-six counties within this service area include:
+Recognizing similar economic and demographic challenges facing the northern parts of Maine, New Hampshire, New York and Vermont, Congress delineated the NBRC's service area by statute and only projects within the service area are allowed funding.
+2018 Reauthorization added 24 additional counties.